Phoenixz-py/Phoenixz-py/README.md

 --->
 ## Hello, I'm Phoenix! 👋

 I'm a dedicated software enthusiast with a passion for crafting exceptional digital experiences.
-My journey in the world of technology revolves around DevOps excellence, Web Development wizardry, and a commitment to continuous learning.
+My journey in the world of technology revolves around Web Development wizardry, and a commitment to continuous learning.

 💡 **What Sets Me Apart:**
 - 🚀 Proficient in JavaScript and Java, with a strong foundation in web development and beyond.